MikroElektronika/mikrosdk_click_v2/clicks/adc10/README.md

 float adc10_calc_voltage ( adc10_t *ctx, int32_t adc_data, float vref, uint8_t gain );
 ```

-## Examples Description

-> This is an example that demonstrates the use of the ADC 10 Click board.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization driver enables - UART,